 The number of vacancies represents the difference between the funded FTE and actual FTE during the reference period.
 The vacancy rates presented on the dashboard may differ from rates published by other sources due to the use of different methodologies.
-The '-' symbol is used for Vacancies % where the number of Funded FTE is less than the number of Actual FTE.
+The '-' symbol is used for Vacancies % where the number of Funded FTE is less than the number of Actual FTE except data reported in District Subtotal, Statewide Subtotal and Total.

-DCJ districts
+DCJ Districts